 Apex Gardens

-Located on a busy junction at the corner of Tottenham High Road and Seven Sisters Road and adjacent to Seven Sisters Underground Station, this 22-storey tower accommodates 163 tenure-blind apartments.
-It comprises 68 percent PRS and 32 percent affordable homes and was delivered as phase one of the Seven Sisters Regeneration Project.
+Located on a busy junction at the corner of Tottenham High Road and Seven Sisters Road and adjacent to Seven Sisters Underground Station, we provided engineering advice for this 22-storey tower which accommodates 163 tenure-blind apartments.

-We provided structural engineering, transport and movement advice and worked closely with John McAslan + Partners to demonstrate how planning restrictions on the site could be developed to deliver substantially more residential accommodation.
+As transport advisors, we worked closely with John McAslan + Partners to demonstrate how planning restrictions on the site could be developed to deliver substantially more residential accommodation.
 The scheme is car-free with only servicing taking place off-street, whilst on-street disabled parking ensures car access is retained for key tenants.

 Client: Grainger plc